-Turnout ID Approximate Milepost Description Revised Proposed Action HNS14 13 No existing use.
-DNR proposed new boat launch site at HNS 14 to replace HNS 13.
-Implement a modification of DNR's recommendation It was decided to improve HNS 13 instead of creating new access at HNS 14.
-HNS15 13.8 River access, fishing Implement a modification of DNR's recommendation.
-Provide two 24-foot approaches and gravel surface to provide parking for up to 10 vehicles.
-Pave to curve return.
-DNR Parks would maintain this turnout.
-HNS16 13.9 Boat launch site.
-No proposed improvements at this time.
-HNS17 14.3 Commercial raft operation retrieval site.
-Provide widened shoulder and re-grade from edge of pavement to existing driveway to improve slope for bus traffic.
-Obliterate and vegetate abandoned road footprint.
-HNS18 16 Currently used as unauthorized trash dump and for parties.
-As recommended by DNR, access would be removed.
+Turnout ID 1 Approximate Milepost/ Figure Set A Sheet Number Description Revised Proposed Action HNS16 13.9/16 Boat launch site No proposed improvements at this time.
+HNS17 14.3/17 Commercial raft operation retrieval site Provide area for parking and re-grade from edge of pavement to existing driveway to improve slope for bus traffic; Obliterate and vegetate abandoned road footprint.
+HNS18 16/20 Currently used as unauthorized trash dump and for parties As recommended by DNR, access would be removed.
 Ditch would be dug across access driveway.
-HNS19 19.2 Eagle viewing turnout (high use).
-Implement a modification of DNR's recommendation.
-The highway would be raised approximately 15 feet through this area, and parking would be provided along the highway.
+HNS19 19.2/24 Eagle viewing turnout (high use) Implement a modification of DNR's recommendation; The highway would be raised approximately 15 feet through this area, and parking would be provided at HNS21.
 No other access proposed.
-HNS20 19.4 Commercial raft launch and retrieval site.
-Accepted DNR's recommendation.
-Provide access with one 24-foot-wide approach.
-Pave to curve return.
-There is room for parking one van with trailer and one bus along the existing gravel drive.
-HNS21 19.5 Eagle viewing.
-Implement a modification of DNR's recommendation.
-Provide access with two 24-foot-wide plow-friendly approaches.
-Pave to curve return.
-Obliterate and vegetate abandoned road footprint.
-HNS22 19.8 Eagle viewing (photograph opportunities).
-Accepted DNR's recommendation to maintain parking and access to existing turnout.
-No additional parking would be provided.
-HNS23 20.2 Eagle viewing.
-Accepted DNR's recommendation to maintain parking and access to existing turnout.
-No additional parking would be provided.
-HNS28 20.5 Eagle Viewing (photographic opportunities) New eagle viewing turnout would be constructed on existing pavement after highway has been re-aligned away from the river.
-HNS24 20.6 Boat launch site.
-No modifications proposed at this time.
-HNS25 20.6 Eagle viewing.
-Implement a modification of DNR's recommendation.
-Provide access with two 24-foot approaches Improve exit/entrance return radii to ease snow plow maintenance.
-HNS26 20.8 Fishing, bird watching.
-Implement a modification of DNR's recommendation.
-Provide access with one 24-foot-wide approach.
-HNS27 23.9 Informal boat launch site along Chilkat River Did not incorporate DNR's recommendation.
-No access proposed.
+HNS20 19.4/25 Commercial raft launch and retrieval site Accepted DNR's recommendation; Provide a plow-friendly approach and pave.
+HNS21 19.5/25 Eagle viewing Implement a modification of DNR's recommendation; Provide access with two 24-foot-wide plow-friendly approaches; Pave to curve return; Remove and revegetate abandoned road footprint.
+HNS22 19.8/25 Eagle viewing (photograph opportunities) Accepted DNR's recommendation to maintain parking and access to existing turnout; No additional parking would be provided.
+HNS23 20.2/26 Eagle viewing Accepted DNR's recommendation to maintain parking and access to existing turnout; No additional parking would be provided.
+HNS new 20.5 New area for viewing and photographing bald eagles, other wildlife, and scenery New eagle viewing turnout would be constructed on existing pavement after highway has been re-aligned away from the river.